Megadash452/Cherno-OpenGL/README.md

 ## OpenGL

+> **IMPORTANT NOTE*
+> This project will not build on x64.
+THe project can only run and build on x86 (32-bit) configuration.
+When the project is pulled, Visual Studio might default the project to run on x64.
+Make sure it is set to x86.

 # Pull Instructions

+If you set the run and build configurations to x86 and you are still getting include errors, enter the following information in your **Project Properties**.
-After you pulling the repository, open the project (.sln) with Visual Studio.
+/After you pulling the repository, open the project (.sln) with Visual Studio.
 In the Solution Explorer, right click on the project and select **Properties**.
-Under the following categories of **Configuration Properties**, paste the follwing information (make sure you are editing *ALL CONFIGURATIONS*:
+Under the following /categories of **Configuration Properties**, paste the following information (make sure you are editing *ALL CONFIGURATIONS*:

 #### *C/C++ > General* > **Additional Include Directories**
 > $(SolutionDir)dep;$(SolutionDir)dep\GLFW\include;$(SolutionDir)dep\GLEW\include;$(SolutionDir)src\HPP